fastfold-ai/fastfold-node/README.md

 # Fastfold AI Typescript SDK

-Production-ready JavaScript/TypeScript SDK and CLI for the Fastfold API.
+JavaScript/TypeScript SDK and CLI for the Fastfold API.

 ## Quick Start